andremoreira73/PFD_agent_public/README.md

 ### Under Development

+- Auditor step in during Description Generation.

-Observer parallel workflow that self improves the equipment extraction and description.
+- Observer parallel workflow that self improves the equipment extraction and description.
 Planned to be a combination of automatic prompt updates and fine-tuning (dataset / suggestion generation, testing, deployment).

 ## Tech Stack